 Were you a Prefect, House Captain, School Captain, or some other leader at your school?

-Now’s the time to mention it!
+Now’s the time to mention and write about it in your first resume!
 Here, you want to mention your title and underneath dot point or write a brief paragraph about what you did in your role e.g. any initiatives you started, fundraisers etc, your key responsibilities and any skills you learned or refined e.g. teamwork and communication.

 6. Extra-curricular Activities